AdamWallberg/PhyscisEngine/README.md

   - 2D and 3D vectors, and some basic math functions.
   - JSON loading and parsing using modern json. <a href="https://github.com/nlohmann/json">github.com/nlohmann/json</a>
   - Window creating using GLFW.
-  - Toggable memory leak tracking.
+  - Memory tracking and leak detection.

 <h3>Planned Features</h3>
   - "Fully independent" math library (no glm or similar third party libraries)